MatthewLeoLaporte/RNNs-learn-robust-policies/network-results-brainstorming.md

 What happens if we send sensory feedback to only a subset of network units?

 - Do more-robust networks have stronger weights between these units, and the rest of the network?
 - Does increasing the context input, increase the effective gains between these units and the rest of the network?

-For example, if we perturb these units individually, and we also ensure that there is no direct readout from them, then any effect on the output must be through other units in the network.
+If we perturb these units individually, and we also ensure that there is no direct readout from them, then any effect on the output must be through other units in the network.

+### Directional tuning

+Perturb a single unit while reaching in N different directions → compare with the unperturbed-unit reaches → recover the unit’s tuning with respect to movement direction

 ### Robustness